 Review your lesson plan and:

-• look for key concepts, events, and references that students will need to understand the lesson
+• Look for key concepts, events, and references that students will need to understand the lesson

-• take a second look for areas that you may be taking for granted, such as names of places, daily activities that may vary across countries, cultural customs, and events from pop culture, etc.
+• Take a second look for areas that you may be taking for granted, such as names of places, daily activities that may vary across countries, cultural customs, and events from pop culture, etc.

-• identify vocabulary needed to comprehend the content
+• Identify vocabulary needed to comprehend the content

-• determine what background knowledge is most critical for students to understand the lesson.
+• Determine what background knowledge is most critical for students to understand the lesson

 Video: An overview of background knowledge and ELLs